Laravel Post Api 419 Sorry

 If the malicious website automatically submits the form when the page is loaded, the malicious user only needs to lure an unsuspecting user of your awarding to visit their website and their email accost volition be changed in your awarding.

-asking for a cloak-and-dagger session value that the malicious application is unable to access.
+To prevent this vulnerability, we need to inspect every incoming POST, PUT, PATCH, or DELETE asking for a cloak-and-dagger session value that the malicious application is unable to access.

 Preventing CSRF Requests